Vishvamata Devi - She is the Wheel of Time

 Kala is directly linked to Siva.
 Siva is called Maha Kala “The Great Time.”
 His consort Kali Ma personifies the dynamic current that is shakti, action, liberated from the rhythms of Time.

-In sanskrit, the root visva means; Universe, and mata is Mother.
-Visvamata exemplifies the vedic term Rta, in Hindu; Rita – “that which is properly joined; order, rule; truth.”
-Rita is the principle of natural order which regulates and coordinates the operation of the universe and everything within it.
-In the hymns of the Vedas, Ṛta is described as that which is ultimately responsible for the proper functioning of the natural, moral and social orders.
-Conceptually, it is closely allied to the injunctions and ordinances thought to uphold it, collectively referred to as Dharma, and the action of the individual in relation to those ordinances, referred to as Karma – two terms which eventually eclipsed Ṛta in importance as signifying natural, religious and moral order in later Hinduism.
+In Sanskrit, the root visva means; Universe, and mata is Mother.
+Vishvamata exemplifies the Vedic term Rta, in Hindu; Rita – “that which is properly joined; order, rule; truth.”
+Rita is the principle of the natural order that regulates and coordinates the universe’s operation and everything within it.
+In the hymns of the Vedas, Ṛta is described as that which is responsible for the proper functioning of the natural, moral and social orders.
+Conceptually, it is allied to the injunctions and ordinances thought to uphold it, and referred to as Dharma, and the action of the individual in relation to those ordinances referred to as Karma – two terms which eventually eclipsed Ṛta in importance as signifying natural, religious and moral order in later Hinduism.

-Lunar Cycle: Last Crescent Moon Sighting: _____ in the SCALES
+Lunar Cycle: Crescent Moon Sighting in the SCALES

 Shakti Diagram Invocation: Use the Shakti Diagram – gaze at her position.
 Aim your attention on your heart center.
 Speak with reverence and respect.
 Repeat 3x as below.
 She will see you, and hear you.